PaycheckCalculatorOnline logo

 Texas Paycheck Calculator Guide

-Texas is one of nine states with no state individual income tax — and it has the largest economy of any no-income-tax state.
+Texas is one of nine states with no state individual income tax — and it has the largest economy of any no-income-tax state in the country.
 For Texas workers, this means every paycheck faces only federal income tax and FICA withholding.
-No state withholding line appears on your pay stub.
-No state return to file each April.
+There's no state withholding line on your pay stub.
+No state income tax return to file each April.
 The result is some of the highest take-home pay in the nation at any income level.
-This guide explains exactly what taxes Texas workers pay, what they don't pay, and how to maximize the Texas tax advantage.
+Here's exactly what Texas workers pay, what they don't pay, and how the full Texas tax picture — including property taxes — compares to high-tax states.

 Calculate Your Take-Home Pay